 Indus is one of the few schools that goes beyond academics, catering to students’ signature strengths.
-The arts, crafts, music, dance, drama and sports are given as much importance as academics.
-The Leadership Curriculum, unique to Indus, allows for students to set skill-based goals in several areas.
+Here arts, crafts, music, dance, drama and sports are given as much importance as academics.
+The Leadership Curriculum, unique to Indus, allows students to set skill-based goals in several areas.
 We believe that skill development is absolutely essential to prepare students for life.

 All of these aspects provide for Whole Education.
 The Leadership Curriculum, Indus Orchestra, House Visions, Community Service Projects, inter-school tournaments, inter-house competitions are just some of the opportunities provided to students.
 Through these features we aim to teach skills that would prepare students for the VUCA (volatility, uncertainty, complexity and ambiguity) world that lies ahead of them.
 Indus is also the only school that reports Whole Education, placing it at par with academics.